-Where Do We Get Our Water? - Our drinking water is obtained from Groundwater and Surface water sources.
-It comes from LAKE BELTON and the TRINITY Aquifer.
+Where Do We Get Our Water? - Our drinking water is obtained from the Trinity Aquifer and surface water sources (Lake Belton) through the Bluebonnet WSC.
 A Source Water Susceptibility Assessment for your drinking water sources is currently being updated by the Texas Commission on Environmental Quality.
 This information describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
 The information contained in the assessment allows us to focus our source water protection strategies.
 Some of this source water assessment information will be available later this year on Texas Drinking Water Watch at http://dww.tceq.state.tx.us/DWW/.
 For more information on source water assessments and protection efforts at our system, please contact us.